Stewart Smith, M.S., R.G.

 • Supervision of the investigation and remediation of tetrachloroethylene soil contamination at a site located within the San Gabriel Basin Superfund site, southern California.
 Duties included planning and direction of field activities, design of remedial alternatives, and preparation of interpretive reports.

 • SVE pre-design investigations.
-Duties included supervision of soil gas sampling and soil air permeability tests, and interpretation of results using numerical models.
+Included supervision of soil gas sampling and soil air permeability tests, and interpretation of results using numerical models.

 • Environmental audits.
-Duties included research and investigation into all aspects of past and present property use which may have an impact on potential site contamination and owner liability, as well as investigation into the possibility of contamination from off-site sources.
+Research and investigation into all aspects of past and present property use which may have an impact on potential site contamination and owner liability, as well as investigation into the possibility of contamination from off-site sources.
 Preparation of interpretive reports based on the results of research and on-site investigations.

 Prior Experience